canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 CMD [“python3”, “/opt/vb/main.py”]
 ```

-We can now build our container, but before this we need to enable container registries on Gitlab and grab the URL, here we have a screenshot of an already enabled projected, but you can find the settings to enable in Settings > General > Visibility, project features, permissions and press the expand button.
+You can now build our container, but before this you need to enable container registries on Gitlab and grab the URL, here we have a screenshot of an already enabled projected, but you can find the settings to enable in **Settings > General > Visibility, project features, permissions** and press the expand button.

 ![Gitlab visibility and permission settings](./images/gl_settings.png)